 Genome of steel - Physics for strong, tough and sustainable steel

-GENOME OF STEEL is a profiling area in the university’s strategic research focus area Creating sustainability by materials and systems.
+Genome of Steel is a profiling area in the university’s strategic research focus area Creating sustainability through materials and systems.
 It is funded by a specific instrument of the Academy of Finland aimed at strengthening the research profiles of Finnish universities.

 The goal of the profiling area is to integrate experimental and theoretical physics knowhow and infrastructure with the steel regime, increasing our fundamental understanding of the relationships between steel processing, microstructure and properties.
 Our vision is to become one of the globally leading centres in multiscale steel research.
 Fulfilment of this vision will enable steel producers and users, both locally and globally, to innovate towards the widespread use of high-strength steels for environmentally friendly lightweight applications.

 The research is carried out in the university´s strategic research focus institute Kvantum, the Centre of Advanced Steels Research (CASR) at the Faculty of Technology and Nano and Molecular Systems Research Unit at the Faculty of Science.
-CASR forms the biggest steel research consortium in the Nordic countries and is aiming to expand to an intersectorial Finnish research community.
+CASR forms the biggest steel research consortium in the Nordic countries and is aiming to expand into an intersectoral Finnish research community.

 Director: Prof. Jukka Kömi, Head of Materials and Production Engineering Unit, University of Oulu